Salvinha-vlc/Customer-segmentation-project/README.md

 ## Cleaning

-In the data cleaning part we had to take care of all the tables that were going to be used for our analysis, and that involved, renaming and dropping not needed columns, discretizing categorical variables, creating new calculated columns, checking missing values, removing outliers (using an visual exploratory analysis and then z-scores), recategorizating values (as in the case of the departments and subdepartments which was creating a lot of noise).
+In the data cleaning part we had to take care of all the tables that were going to be used for our analysis, and that involved, renaming and dropping not needed columns, discretizing categorical variables, creating new calculated columns, checking missing values, removing outliers (using an visual exploratory analysis and then z-scores), re-categorizating values (as in the case of the departments and subdepartments which was creating a lot of noise).

 <a name="analysis"></a>